sunbingfeng/sunbingfeng.github.io/_posts/2018-08-08-git_a_sword_you_should_have.md

 $ git config --global alias.st status
 ```

-My global aliases is listed as follows, and you can take as a reference.
+My global aliases are listed as follows, and you can take as a reference.

 ```
 alias.ci=commit